flashnuke/deadnet/apk/README.md

 # Requirements
 * Device must be rooted.
 * Most modern devices are ARM64.
-The native binaries are compiled for the following machine architecture types: (ARM, ARM64, x86, x86_64), see the building section in order to compile for a different architecture type and modify the code accordingly.
+The native binaries are compiled for the following machine architecture types: (ARM, ARM64, x86, x86_64), see the building section in order to compile for a different architecture type.

 # Usage
 * Grant permissions.